ML4ML: Automated Invariance Testing for Machine Learning Models: Methodology: Testing Framework

+All the different visual patterns mentioned above show that a simple formula-based score does not suffice to approximate invariance qualities.
+In Fig. \ref{fig:ml4ml_exp} we also show twelve models that have similar robust accuracy on the interval of [-15$^\circ$, 15$^\circ$] ($\sim$66.5\%$\pm$1.5\%), however, their variance matrices are all different.
+Therefore, we propose to use the aforementioned visual patterns as a general guideline to provide invariance annotations.

-Similar to many analytical problems in medical imagining, the judgments about different patterns can vary from person to person, especially when such images are unfamiliar to many potential human assessors.
-This motivates us to train ML4ML assessors for performing image analysis, alleviating human biases and training cost while facilitating automation in ML testing.
+\paragraph{Invariance Data Labels.} The judgments about different patterns can vary from person to person, especially when such images are unfamiliar to many potential human annotators.
+Therefore we hire three professionals in ML/DL, and we provide them with all the metadata (details can be found in the Appendix B \cite{liao2021ml4ml} ) and the visual patterns shown in Fig. \ref{fig:ml4ml_exp}.

+In many fields, e.g., facial action units \cite{actionunits}, natural language processing (NLP) \cite{imtiaz2018sentiment}, segmentation \cite{noisylabel_segmentation}, etc, annotations are not always accurate or reliable.
+When there is no ``clean ground truth" for evaluation, we adopt majority votes as the ``pseudo ground truth" which was proven to be superior than individual annotators by \cite{spam_filter} using differential comparison.
+As suggested by \cite{irr}, when providing new research approaches/annotations, we use two inter-rater reliability (IRR) measures, i.e., Cohen’s kappa \cite{cohen1960coefficient} and Fleiss’ kappa \cite{fleiss1971measuring}, to evaluate how much confidence we can have on our invariance labels.

+We consider that the level of $\mathcal{T}$-invariance of ML models should be assessed as a generic quality measurement, while the requirements for invariance quality may be applicant-dependent.
+For example, given two ML models for object detection, the annotations for $\mathcal{T}$-invariance should be a score consistently regardless of their intended applications.
+Meanwhile, different applications, e.g., detecting vegetables in photos and detecting humans in CCTV imagery, likely require different levels of rotation- or brightness-invariance.